5 from 16 votes

 FAQs

-Do you leave the skin on chorizo?
+Do you need to remove the casing from chorizo?

 If you tried this Creamy Chicken and Chorizo Pasta recipe, it would be mean so much to me if you could leave a review & a star rating to let me know how you found it!
 I love hearing about your experiences – it motivates me to keep creating more and more recipes for you guys 💛 Let’s get cooking! – Mimi x